tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 ## More spline recipe steps

-Spline techniques allow linear models to produce nonlinear model curves These are called [basis expasion methods](https://bookdown.org/max/FES/numeric-one-to-many.html#numeric-basis-functions) since they take a single numeric predictor and make additional nonlinear feature columns.
+Spline techniques allow linear models to produce nonlinear model curves.
+These are called [basis expansion methods](https://bookdown.org/max/FES/numeric-one-to-many.html#numeric-basis-functions) since they take a single numeric predictor and make additional nonlinear feature columns.

 If you have ever used `geom:smooth()`, you have probably used a spline function.